pulp/pulp/docs/contributing/3.0-development/app-layout.rst

 ********************

-A few Pulp Platform models, including the Content model as well as Importers and Publishers, implement a strategy we refer to as "Master/Detail".
+A few Pulp Platform models, including the Content model as well as Remotes and Publishers, implement a strategy we refer to as "Master/Detail".
 The Master/Detail strategy, as implemented in Pulp, allows us to define necessary relationships on a single master Model, while still allowing plugin developers to extend these Master classes with details pertinent